jkendall327/waifu2x-ncnn-vulkan-gui/README.md

 ## Installation

-Currently there are only pre-compiled binaries which you can find in the Releases tab.
+The Releases tab contains a .deb installer which you can download and run to install the app.

-Download the archive, extract it, mark the file as executable and open it.
+Once it's installed, run `waifu2x-gui` in a terminal to launch the app.

-Currently I've only compiled it for Linux, but it would probably work alright on Windows or OSX with minor tweaks.
+Currently I've only compiled this for Linux, but it would probably work alright on Windows or OSX with minor tweaks.

 ## Building